3D modeling using drone images for architecture

 The addition of a small number of MTPs and point-cloud editing helped to achieve the final result.

 Flexible, affordable, reliable

-“After trying a number of drone-oriented 3D modeling solutions, Pix4Dmodel came out on top because of offered features, flexibility, reliability, speedy processing, and affordable license cost."
+“After trying a number of drone-oriented 3D modeling solutions, Pix4Dmapper came out on top because of offered features, flexibility, reliability, and speedy processing."